 Perhaps Mary’s greatest failure in this respect is best summarized by Winston Churchill: “In vain the Queen strove to join English interests to those of the Spanish state.
 She had married to make England safe for Catholicism, and she had sacrificed what little personal happiness she could hope for to this dream.
 As the wife of the King of Spain, against the interests of her kingdom, and against the advice of prudent counsellors… she allowed herself to be dragged into war with France, and Calais, the last possession of the English upon the Continent, fell without resistance.
 This national disgrace, this loss of the symbol of the power and glory of medieval England, bit deep into the hearts of the people and into the conscience of the Queen” (260).

 Shortly after her wedding Mary claimed to be pregnant amidst public rejoicing, but her pregnancy was soon revealed to be mere fantasy.
-At age thirty-seven, she became a public laughing stock with fanciful theories spreading among the common people that she was impregnated with a monkey or a lapdog.
+At age thirty-seven, she became a public laughingstock with fanciful theories spreading among the common people that she was impregnated with a monkey or a lapdog.
 She also had a second phantom pregnancy that further eroded her credibility.
 For the rest of her short life Mary remained delusional about being pregnant.

 Ultimately, Mary never gave birth to a child, her health began to fail her, Parliament defied her wishes for a Counter-Reformation, and her council was rife with disloyalty following the embarrassing loss of Calais in France (the last remaining English stronghold in France).
-Her husband, Philip, fled to the Netherlands aloof and disappointed in both his alliance with England and his marriage to Mary.
+Her husband, Philip, fled to the Netherlands aloof and disappointed with both his alliance to England and his marriage to Mary.
 In November 1558, Mary’s health gave out and she died of influenza.
 The death of Mary killed any hope of a Catholic future in England.
-Thus with the shadow of Henry VIII looming, two of his children had taken up the crown, both with wildly opposing religious views, and both styles of governance had led to extremism, rebellion, and policies that imperiled the monarchy.
+Thus with the shadow of Henry VIII looming large, two of his children had taken up the crown, both with wildly opposing religious views, and both styles of governance had led to extremism, rebellion, and policies that imperiled the monarchy.
 The future was uncertain as Elizabeth took the throne.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, and David Starkey’s Crown and Country.